 You have control over what we see and whether we can use it.
 Transparency is an important part of any relationship, so we’ll let you know who wants to see your information and how it’s used.
 We give you the tools to delete your account, no strings attached.
 All you have to do is reach out.

-Working with Neura does not require use of any PII, so in theory, Neura was GDPR compliant from day one, and way before the GDPR laws were written.
+Neura has always had privacy and transparency as core values of our products, so in theory, Neura was GDPR compliant from day one, even before the GDPR laws were written.
 We were happy to witness the rise of GDPR and privacy protection regulations.
 We welcome GDPR as an opportunity to display our commitment to creating amazing personalized products that still maintain users’ rights to privacy.

 You can read more about Neura and GDPR here.